mediahesabu/Commerce_Data_Academy/README.md

 # Commerce_Data_Academy
-My GitHub Repository for the Department of Commerse Data Academy
+My GitHub Repository for the Department of Commerce Data Academy